hanguyentieuyen/threads-replica-docs/README.md

 - Auth and security decisions
 - Deployment shape and environment categories
 - Testing strategy, current gaps, and future work

-## Why The Source Repo Is Private

-The private repository contains application code, configuration, and operational details that are not published publicly.
-This documentation repo focuses on the parts most useful in a portfolio review: system shape, interfaces, technical decisions, and current implementation boundaries.

 ## Run Docs Locally